atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

       - name: deployment.apps.k8s.io
       - name: replicaset.apps.k8s.io
       - name: fallback-interceptor.rescue-company.com
+      - name: verification.sensitive-workload-operator.fruit-company.com
 ```

 The interceptor should observe the eviction request objects that match the pods that the interceptor
 manages (e.g. through labels and labelSelector).
 It should start the eviction process only if it
-observes the `.status.activeInterceptorName` in the EvictionRequest object that matches the `name`
+observes an interceptor name in the `.status.activeInterceptors` in the EvictionRequest object that
-it previously set in the pod's `.spec.evictionInterceptors`.
-And also if there is no `Complete=True`
+matches the `name` it previously set in the pod's `.spec.evictionInterceptors`.
-condition in `.status.conditions`.

 If the interceptor is not interested in intercepting/evicting the pod anymore, it should set
-`.status.activeInterceptorCompleted=true`.
+`.status.interceptors[].phase=Completed`.
 If the interceptor is unable to respond to the eviction
 request, the `.spec.heartbeatDeadlineSeconds` will time out and control of the eviction process will
 be passed to the next interceptor at the higher list index.
 If there is none, the pod will get
 evicted by the eviction request controller.